The Four-Legged Medicare stool

 2.)
 Medicare Advantage plans have widely varying benefits that can be found on plan “Summary of Benefit” documents.
 These range from plan to plan, change each year, and are very long (i.e. different co-pays for different procedures, in-network vs. out of network, etc.).
 Medicare Supplement plans are all required to go by the Federally-standardized plans chart.

 3.)
 The plans work very differently.
 The easiest way to explain it is that Medicare Supplement/Medigap plans pay AFTER Medicare pays.
 They “supplement” Medicare.
 Medicare Advantage plans pay INSTEAD of Medicare.
 More importantly, the U.S. Department of Health and Human Services Office of Inspector General released this detailed report on April 27, 2022 which detailed millions of medically necessary claims that were denied by Medicare Advantage insurers “in an attempt to increase profits“.
-Starting in 2023, CMS – Centers for Medicare & Medicaid Services – will begin restricting television ads for Medicare Advantage and will begin to scrutinize agents and brokers who sell them due to extremely high complaint volumes.
+Please watch the video below from Health & Human Services Office of Inspector General warning seniors about Medicare Advantage:

 4.)
 Medicare Advantage plans have an annual enrollment period at the end of each year.
 This is because the plans change, benefits and premium, each year.
 Medicare Supplement plans do NOT have an annual enrollment period.
 You can change plans at any time of the year, but the benefits never change on these types of plans.